teodorpatras/SideMenuController/README.md

 ```

 ### Step 3
 You're almost set now.
-Last step is to know how to transition to new center view controllers.
+The last step is to know how to transition to new center view controllers.

 **Important Note:** `SideMenuController` defines an extension to `UIViewController` in order to make it more accessible via the computed property `public var sideMenuController: SideMenuController?`.
 From any `UIViewController` instance, you can access the `SideMenuController` by typing: `self.sideMenuController`.
 This will return the `SideMenuController` if the caller is one of its child view controllers or otherwise `nil`.